-Fatigue and nausea are common symptoms that often occur together.
-In some cases, these symptoms may develop as a result of lifestyle factors, such as poor sleep or diet, or lack of exercise.
+In some cases, fatigue and nausea may develop as a result of lifestyle factors, such as poor sleep or diet, or lack of exercise.
 In other cases, they may signal an underlying medical condition that requires treatment.

 Fatigue is a term that describes a lack of energy or a feeling of tiredness or sluggishness.
 Nausea is a feeling of discomfort in the stomach or a feeling of needing to vomit.